 Stephen Foster and Friends.

-Carl uses an Epifani T112 cab with a class-D Genz Benz Contour 500 head for bass.
-For high range arco improvisation he uses a pair of modified solid state Peavey Pacer guitar amps (only one shown here).
+I use an Epifani T112 cab with a class-D Genz Benz Contour 500 head for bass.
+For thumb-position arco improvisation I switch to a pair of modified solid state Peavey Pacer guitar amps (only one shown here).
 The Pacers are placed apart on stage in order to project effects in stereo.

 The Peavey Pacer came out in the mid 1980s.
-It is light in weight, loud as f*ck and has actual spring reverb.
-The Peavey Pacer is a clean machine.
+It’s light-weight, very loud, and features spring reverb.

 Two car garage?
 No, it is a woodshed.